 There are many recipes for cake pops and zillions of pans and countertop bakers for this treat.
-These pops, however, are made with crumbled cake crumbs (the kids love to smoosh up a cake) brought together with frosting.
-Of you can use crumbled cheesecake (minus the graham cracker crust!) that is moist enough to be moldable without the frosting.
+These pops, however, are made with crumbled cake crumbs (the kids love to smoosh up a cake) brought together with frosting to top 18 lollipop sticks.
+Or you can use crumbled cheesecake (minus the graham cracker crust!) that is moist enough to be moldable without the frosting.
 Just imagine one of these at every child's place for a kid's birthday party!

-And it's a fun project the get the kids involved in, especially when the weather is inclement for outdoor play, there's no school holiday in sight for months to come, and you want to pull them away from their electronic devices.
+It's a fun project to get the kids involved in, especially when the weather is inclement for outdoor play, there's no school holiday in sight for months to come, and you want to pull them away from their electronic devices.
 It's really an all-hands-on-deck activity.

 In a large bowl, crumble half of a 13x9-inch cake with the hands (use gloves if you can't stand messy hands) until no large chunks remain.
 Add icing and mix with fingers until well combined.
 Using a cookie scoop, portion into 18 balls.
 Roll between the hands until round and smooth.
 Place on parchment-lined sheet pan and freeze until no longer sticky, but not rock hard about 1 hour.